Hew Strachan: Views

 In January 2014, Strachan told The Daily Beast that President Barack Obama's failures in Afghanistan and Syria have shown that he is "chronically incapable" of military strategy.
 He said, "Bush may have had totally fanciful political objectives in terms of trying to fight a global War on Terror, which was inherently astrategic, but at least he had a clear sense of what he wanted to do in the world.
 Obama has no sense of what he wants to do in the world."

 Awards and honours

 In 2005 Strachan was bestowed with the Honorary degree of Doctor of the University (D.Univ) from the University of Paisley.
 He was knighted in the 2013 New Years Honours List for services to the Ministry of Defence.
 In 2016, he won the Pritzker Literature Award for Lifetime Achievement in Military Writing.
 He was appointed as the Lord Lieutenant of Tweeddale on 7 June 2014 by HM Queen Elizabeth II.

 In July 2017, Strachan was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

 In 2018, Strachan received the Morison Prize from The Society for Military History.

+In 2023, he was named a Society for Army Historical Research Fellow.